-Members of staff will ensure that use of personal phones and devices takes place in accordance with the law, as well as, relevant policy and procedures, such as: confidentiality, child protection, data security and acceptable use.
-Staff will be advised to: o Keep mobile phones and personal devices in a safe and secure place during lesson time.
-Keep mobile phones and personal devices switched off or switched to 'silent' mode during lesson times.
-Ensure that Bluetooth or other forms of communication (such as 'airdrop') are hidden or disabled during lesson times.
+• Ensure that Bluetooth or other forms of communication (such as 'airdrop') are hidden or

 Ensure that any content bought onto site via mobile phones and personal devices are compatible with their professional role and expectations.
 Members of staff are not permitted to use their own personal phones or devices for contacting pupils or parents and carers.
 Unless permission is sought with exceptional circumstances and the staff number hidden.
 Any pre-existing relationships, which could undermine this, will be discussed with the DSL (or deputies) and/or headteacher.
 Staff will not use personal devices: To take photos or videos of students and will only use work-provided equipment for this purpose.
 Directly with students and will only use work-provided equipment during lessons or educational activities.
-If a member of staff breaches our policy, action will be taken in line with our code of uct/staff behaviour and allegations policy o If a member of staff is thought to have illegal content saved or stored on a mobile phone or personal device or have committed a criminal offence, the police will be contacted.
+If a member of staff breaches our policy, action will be taken in line with our code of conduct/staff behaviour and allegations policy If a member of staff is thought to have illegal content saved or stored on a mobile phone or personal device or have committed a criminal offence, the police will be contacted.
 9.3 Stu udents Use of Personal Devices and Mobile Phones Students will be educated regarding the safe and appropriate use of personal devices and mobile phones and will be made aware of boundaries and consequences.
 Colton Hills Community School expects students' personal devices and mobile phones to be switched off and out of sight during the school day.
-If a student needs to contact his/her parents or carers they will be allowed to use a school phone or use their own mobile during break and lunch only. o Parents are advised to contact their child via the school's main reception; exceptions may be permitted on a case-by-case basis, as approved by the headteacher.
-Mobile phones or personal devices will not be used by students during lessons or formal educational time unless as part of an approved and directed curriculum-based activity with consent from a member of staff. o The use of personal mobile phones or devices for a specific education purpose does not mean that blanket use is permitted. o If members of staff have an educational reason to allow students to use their mobile phones or personal devices as part of an educational activity, it will only take place when approved by the Senior Leadership Team.
+If a student needs to contact his/her parents or carers they will be allowed to use a school phone or use their own mobile during break and lunch only.
+Parents are advised to contact their child via the school's main reception; exceptions may be permitted on a case-by-case basis, as approved by the headteacher.
+Mobile phones or personal devices will not be used by students during lessons or formal educational time unless as part of an approved and directed curriculum-based activity with consent from a member of staff.
+The use of personal mobile phones or devices for a specific education purpose does not mean that blanket use is permitted.
+If members of staff have an educational reason to allow students to use their mobile phones or personal devices as part of an educational activity, it will only take place when approved by the Senior Leadership Team.
+Mobile phones and personal devices must not be taken into examinations.
+Students found in possession of a mobile phone or personal device during an exam will be reported to the appropriate examining body.
+This may result in the withdrawal from either that examination or all examinations.
+If a student breaches the policy, the phone or device will be confiscated and will be held in a П secure place.
+Staff may confiscate a student's mobile phone or device if they believe it is being used to contravene our behaviour or bullying policy or could contain youth produced sexual imagery (sexting).